 Thematic areas: Humanitarian Norms – Protection of Children – Displacement – Humanitarian Access – Protection of Civilian Infrastructure – Rule of Law – Climate Change – Protection of Education

 Iraq’s conflicts have recently become more localized, involving a myriad of actors, including Armed Groups and de facto Authorities (AGDAs) backed by external powers, political and religious figures, and political parties.
 The potential for broader and more intense conflicts looms large.

 Humanitarian challenges in Iraq are multifaceted, with internally displaced persons blocked from returning, secondary displacements due to emerging conflicts, limited access for aid organizations, land confiscations, and disputes over water and agricultural resources.

 The complex context includes high unemployment rates, corruption, political discord, and environmental degradation, leading to localized conflicts and displacements.
 AGDAs wield significant influence in Iraq’s political and security landscape.

 Ongoing political processes, like the Sinjar Agreement and talks between Baghdad and Erbil, address critical issues, including oil and gas laws and revenue distribution.

 While the international community seeks to stabilize Iraq, concerns persist that various international actors inadvertently exacerbate divisions within Iraqi society along political, religious, ethnic, and cultural lines.

-Geneva Call’s activities in Iraq
+Geneva Call’s activities in the country

-Atif Hameed – COUNTRY DIRECTOR
+Atif Hameed – DIRECTOR OF OPERATIONS AND ACTING COUNTRY DIRECTOR